Clarity-89/user_profile/README.md

 ```

 There is a slight deviation from the folder structure provided by `create-react-app`
 to make managing component files easier.
-Therefore when adding new component/module it should be placed into
+Therefore when adding a new component/module it should be placed into
 respective folder (js or scss) and then imported into top-level App component for `.scss` or into relevant JS file/top-level App component.